 How to do it

-- Ensure the carving is clean, sand it if need be so that the glue doesn’t get mixed with dirt or dust and perhaps fail to stick properly.
+- Ensure the carving is clean.
+Sand it if need be so that the glue doesn’t get mixed with dirt or dust and perhaps fails to stick correctly.

 - Choose shims that match the wood’s shade, especially if you will not be painting over it.
-If you will, then the wood type or colour won’t matter too much.
+If you will, the wood type or colour won’t matter much.

 - Ensure the shim fits in the crack.
 This may need you to try out more than a couple.